anolilab/javascript-style-guide/packages/commitlint-config/README.md

 ## Usage

-When installing this package for the first time, the following shareable configuration `commitlint.config.js` is automatically added to your project folder:
+If you don’t have a `commitlint.config.js` or the other supported names, we can create the file for you after installing `@anolilab/commitlint-config`, call `pnpm commitlint-config:install`.

+> Alternatively the configuration can be defined in a `commitlint.config.js`, `.commitlintrc.js`, `.commitlintrc`, `.commitlintrc.json`, `.commitlintrc.yml` file

+If you already have a `commitlint.config.js`, then you can extend the `commitlint.config.js`, with `@anolilab/commitlint-config`.

 > Note: If the script detects an existing `commitlint.config.js` file, it will not overwrite it.

-> Note: It can happen that the postinstall script dont run, then you have to add the `commitlint.config.js` manually.

 ```js
 module.exports = {